 AllergyBupleuri LiverSoothe™ is gluten free

-Discontinue use if symptoms like thirst, distraction, and insomnia occur while taking the Chinese medicine.
+Discontinue use if symptoms like thirst, distraction, and sleeplessness occur while taking the Chinese medicine.

 Keep out of reach of children.